Standard terminal arrival route: Description

 Although the route segment of the filed flight plan does not usually change during the flight itself, the STAR to be flown might well vary according to the weather, the runway or approach in use, or the need to safely separate air traffic, among other factors.
-Thus a filed flight plan typically ends some distance from touchdown, where a STAR begins, and that is usually assigned and communicated to the pilot during the flight planned portion of the flight.
+Thus, a filed flight plan typically ends some distance from touchdown, where a STAR begins, and the actual STAR to use is usually assigned and communicated to the pilot while the flight is already underway.

 Naming conventions for STARs vary by country and region.
 In Europe, they are often named after the transition waypoint, followed by a digit that is incremented with each revision of the procedure, and a letter designating the runway for which the STAR is intended.
 In the United States, STARs are named after waypoints, or unique features of the STAR, or geographical features, followed by a digit indicating the STAR revision.
 A single STAR in the United States may serve multiple runways and transitions; European STARs are more likely to be independently published for each runway and/or transition.

 Not all STARs are for IFR flights.
 Occasionally, STARs are published for visual approaches, in which case they refer to landmarks visible on the ground or other visual reference points, instead of waypoints or radio navigation aids.

 STARs can be very detailed (as is often the case in Europe), allowing pilots to go from descent to approach entirely on their own once ATC has cleared them for the arrival, or they can be more general (as is often the case in the United States), providing guidance to the pilot, which is then supplemented by instructions from ATC.
 Typically, European STARs are very runway-specific and allow approaches to be made without the controller needing to issue radar vectors frequently until short final.
 STARs published and used for United States air traffic tend not to have many deviations in waypoints per-runway, though they do have some.